midpt/cdrama/_posts/2016-06-04- Foundation_carousel.md

 I have not been successfull using Bootstrap Image Carousel, however, Foundation image carousel seems to work very well.

-Snippet of the foundation image carousel code
+Foundation image carousel code snippets